KosmX/jneedle/README.md

 If you came from [MMPA](https://blog.mmpa.info) or already know what this program does, look here to see how to use jNeedle.

+### GUI (Graphical) mode

+The easiest way to use jNeedle is to use the GUI version.
+Just download the `jneedle-gui-xxx.jar` from the [release page](https://github.com/KosmX/jneedle/releases/latest) and double click on it.

+> Help, it won't start!

+There currently is a bug in the GUI version with Java 1.8, which won't let the program start.
+This is known and will be fixed.

 ---

 ## How to find the needle in a haystack? - Use a strong enough magnet